arox7/event_betting/SETUP.md

 ### API Rate Limits

 Kalshi has rate limits on API requests.
-The bot is designed to respect these limits, but if you encounter rate limiting errors, you may need to reduce the frequency of requests.
+The dashboard fetches data on-demand rather than continuously, which helps avoid rate limiting issues.

 ## Security Notes

 - Never commit your `.env` file or private key to version control
-- Keep your private key secure and don't share it
+- Keep your private key and API keys secure and don't share them
 - Use demo mode for testing and development
-- Only use production mode when you're ready to trade with real money
+- Only use production mode when analyzing real markets
+- Keep your Gemini API key secure as well

 ## Getting Help

 If you encounter issues:
-1. Check the logs in `market_bot.log`
+1. Check the console output for error messages
-2. Run the test setup script to diagnose problems
+2. Run the test setup script to diagnose problems: `python test_setup.py`
 3. Verify your API credentials are correct
 4. Check Kalshi's API documentation for any changes
+5. For AI features, verify your Gemini API key is working